Redshift space three-point correlation function of IGM at $z<0.48$: Connection to galaxies

 \section{Connection to galaxies}

-In this section,we study the connection between the \lya\ absorbers that are isolated, pairs or triplets that contribute to the observed two- and three-point correlations with nearby galaxies in the sample discussed in Section~\ref{sample}.
-We identify all the \lya\ triplets with equal arm (for $r_{\parallel,1}\le4$ pMpc) and 1:2 configuration (for $r_{\parallel,1}\le2$ pMpc) at $z<0.2$ that are present along 42 sightlines having galaxy information.
-These are chosen as significant three-point correlation is detected on these scales (see Fig.~\ref{Corr3_2d}).
+In this section,we study the connection between the \lya\ absorbers that are isolated, pairs or triplets that contribute to the observed two- and three-point correlations with nearby galaxies in the sample discussed in Section~\ref{sample}. { We have not considered the galaxies around 3C57 for our analysis due to poor completeness of the galaxy sample \citep[see discussions in][]{keeney2018}.} We identify all the \lya\ triplets with equal arm (for $r_{\parallel,1}\le4$ pMpc) and 1:2 configuration (for $r_{\parallel,1}\le2$ pMpc) at $z<0.2$ that are present along 41 sightlines having galaxy information. { Triplets with such configurations are chosen because $\rm PE_3$ is detected significantly for these configurations (see Fig.~\ref{Corr3_2d}) .}

 Details of the triplets and the associated galaxies are provided in Table~\ref{Table_IF}.
-First four columns in this table give QSO name, absorption redshift of the central component of the triplet, column densities of individual components in the triplet system and the $r_\parallel$ bin to which the triplet belongs.
-Fifth column of this table gives the line of sight velocity separation for up to 3 nearest galaxies with respect to the absorption redshift.
-We consider only those galaxies that are within 500 \kms.
-Impact parameters of these galaxies (the angular diameter distance at the absorption redshift) are provided in the last column.
-In 8 cases we find nearest galaxies having velocities in the range 500 -2500 \kms (red colour entrees in Table~\ref{Table_IF}).
-We do not detect any nearby galaxy within 2500 \kms\ for three triplets.
+First four columns in this table give QSO name, absorption redshift of the central component of the triplet, column densities of individual components in the triplet system and { the $b$-parameters of the components}.
+Fifth column of this table gives the line of sight velocity separation for up to 3 nearest { catalogued} galaxies with respect to the absorption redshift { (redshift of the central absorber)}. { We define nearest galaxies by their transverse distance from the sightlines.} We consider only those galaxies that are within $\pm$500 \kms. {This velocity is chosen to account for the typical velocity dispersion in galaxies (i.e $\le$350 \kms) and that of the \lya\ triplets (i.e $\sim$300 \kms)}.
+Impact parameters of these galaxies ({ the distance between the absorber and the galaxy measured using the angular separation between the QSO sightline and the galaxy}) are provided in the last column.
+In eight cases we find nearest galaxies having velocities in the range 500 -2500 \kms (red colour entrees in Table~\ref{Table_IF}) .
+We do not detect any nearby galaxy within 2500 \kms\ for 2 triplets. {We discuss these specific cases in detail below.}